LuposX/KonfiguratorFuerOSMDaten/pythoncode/README.md

 - conda
 - git

 For how to install conda, check [this out](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+For what is conda, check [this out](https://conda.io/projects/conda/en/latest/user-guide/concepts/index.html).

 How to set up the develoment enviroment:
 1. `git clone https://github.com/LuposX/KonfiguratorFuerOSMDaten.git`